 Due to elevating sea levels, the San Juan Bay estuary boundaries are shifting toward the coast of Puerto Rico; this suggests that there is a higher chance of the dengue virus affecting the island, as there is a strong correlation between mean sea level, dengue, and mosquito vector populations.

-There is a moderate correlation between Sea Surface Temperature (SST) and an increase in the dengue transmission as salinity-tolerant mosquitoes become more abundant in the coastal zones of other tropical countries.
+There is a moderate correlation between sea surface temperature (SST) and an increase in the dengue transmission as salinity-tolerant mosquitoes become more abundant in the coastal zones of other tropical countries.

 Current Management Practices & Policies:

 Currently, the various entities involved in this project use quantitative research on vector-borne diseases and outbreaks such as dengue to inform public policy on vector control measures that can be taken to prevent the spread of such illnesses.
 The Department of Health provides citizen services, public announcements, and conducts health assessments pertaining to dengue awareness on the island.
-The Dengue Branch of the CDC employs public health practices such as education of household spread of dengue, surveillance systems of dengue-infected hospitals, and diagnostic testing.
+The Dengue Branch of the CDC employs public health practices such as education on causes for the household spread of dengue, surveillance systems of dengue-infected hospitals, and diagnostic testing.
 They also conduct molecular research and field investigations regarding dengue contraction and control.

 Decision Support Tools & Benefits: